claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

     ```
     $ git clone address_of_your_project_repository
     ```
+4. A Folder called [Project-Bianchini-Agroclimatology] will be downloaded in the selected directory.
+Enter in the folder.

-4. Ensure all required dependencies are installed by running the following command:
+5. Ensure all required dependencies are installed by running the following command:
     ```
     $ pip install -r requirements.txt
     ```